 |Can a health care provider or health plan share my health information with family and friends?|

 The Privacy Rule does not require a health care provider or health plan to share information with your family or friends, unless they are your personal representatives.

 However, the provider or plan can share your information with family or friends if:

 For more information and a brief video, visit: http://www.hhs.gov/hipaa/for-individuals/family-members-friends/index.html.

-Any violation or breach of patient health information – including, but not limited to:
+What should I do if there is a violation or breach of one or more of my patient’s health information – examples include, but are not limited to: